Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Balancing blocks on the edge** - Explore this famous block stacking problem and see how far you can build off the edge of a table.

-Last initially checked on 2023-02-09 by John Leung (cfl35@cam.ac.uk) and double-checked on 2023-02-11 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->